rikulo/rikulo-docs/docs/Views/Fundamentals/UI_Overview.md

 ##Relation with DOM Element

+> Rikulo is aimed to encapsulate the DOM complexity from the application developers.
+You can skip this section if you'd like.

 To show itself on the browser, a view is built with one or multiple DOM elements, depending on the complexity that the view offers.

-> Rikulo is aimed to encapsulate the complexity from the application developers.
-You can skip this section if you'd like.

-To save the memory, the DOM element(s) of a hierarchy of views won't be created until [View.addToDocument()](api:view) of its root view has been called (aka., attached).
-Once attached, you can retrieve the DOM element(s) that represents the view on the browser by use of [View.node](api:view).

-    print("${view.node.id}");

-Notice that you can access [View.node](api:view) only if the view has been attached to the browser.
-Otherwise, it will throws an exception.

-To know if a view is attached to the browser, you can check [View.inDocument](api:view).

-    if (view.inDocument) //the view is attached (and then accessible by the user) doSomething();
+The top element can be found by use of [View.node](api:view).

+The view is a thin layer on top of [View.node](api:view).
+Many of [View](api:view) API is a proxy of the underlying [View.node](api:view), such as [View.id](api:view) and [View.style](api:view).

+Here is a list of notices if you'd like to work with the view and its `node`interchangeably.

+* Two CSS classes are always assigned: `v-` and `v-xxx` (where `xxx` is the view's class name [View.className](api:view)).
+    * The `v-` CSS class has two important CSS rules that you shall not change: `box-sizing: border-box;` and `position: absolute;`
+    * The `v-xxx` is used to customize the look of a given type of views.
+* The left, top, with and height properties of a view shall be altered by use of [View](api:view)'s API, such as [View.left](api:view).

 If you'd like to learn the details of how to develop a view, please refer to [View Development](../../View_Development).